 Refractory materials are present in many defects and structures in semiconductors.
 Identification would be simple if analyses were performed at high beam energies, but spatial resolution preferences restrict analyses to low beam energies.

-Only M-line X-rays are generated at these energies and many of these overlap with the substrate Si-K X-rays, like Ta-M and W-M. The EDS spectra peaks are slightly broader and mask the presence of the impurity.
+Only M-line X-rays are generated at these energies and many of these overlaps with the substrate Si-K X-rays, like Ta-M and W-M. The EDS spectra peaks are slightly broader and mask the presence of the impurity.
 By using the WDS alone, the elements are uniquely discovered and identified.

-High temperature alloys have a number of refractory elements for enhanced properties.
+High-temperature alloys have a number of refractory elements for enhanced properties.
 Many of these elements will be in low concentrations so the X-ray peak contribution may be quite small.
-Low beam energy analyses cause additional difficulties by requiring the use of higher order X-ray lines containing many peaks, all of which can overlap with other elemental peaks.
+Low beam energy analyses cause additional difficulties by requiring the use of higher-order X-ray lines containing many peaks, all of which can overlap with other elemental peaks.

 The EDS spectrum of a Zr alloy shows only the expected asymmetry of the primary Zr-La peak but no distinct contribution of other elemental X-rays.
 The WDS spectrum, in contrast, shows a distinct contribution of a trace amount of Nb masked in the tail of the primary Zr-L X-rays.

 WDS is complementary to the EDS technique and offers the needed confidence in discovering and rightly identifying all of the elemental x-ray peaks in a spectrum for further processing.